DragonBGW/AgenticAI-Langchain/README.md

 # 🧠 Using Hugging Face Langchain as Chatbot

 This is a minimal working demo of a conversational AI assistant named **Agend**, powered by [LangChain](https://www.langchain.com/), [Featherless AI](https://www.featherless.ai/), and the "mistralai/Mistral-7B-Instruct-v0.2" model.
+Find the code in lang.ipynb

 The assistant can answer natural language questions in a friendly, agent-like tone.
 This project demonstrates how to load API keys securely from a `.env` file, set up LangChain with a third-party model provider, and simulate chat-like behavior programmatically.